App-vNext/Polly/docs/chaos/behavior.md

 ❌ DON'T

-Use behavior strategies to inject delays
+Use behavior strategies to inject delays.

 ✅ DO